biasenthusiast1/systematicbiasreduction/README.md

-# The Systematic Reduction of Biases in Neural Rankers
+# The Systematic Reduction of Gender Biases in Neural Rankers
-This repository contains the code and resources for the paper "The Systematic Reduction of Biases in Neural Rankers".
+This repository contains the code and resources for the paper "The Systematic Reduction of Gender Biases in Neural Rankers".
 The objective of this work is to show that it is possible to maintain competitive retrieval effectiveness while reducing gender biases.